android-os-research/when-os-play-faves/README.md

 with ~24 GB is the safe recommendation for the default 24B model.

-**Local Phase 1 is very slow on macOS / Apple Silicon.** Docker on macOS runs Ollama inside a Linux VM with no Metal/GPU passthrough, so the local model runs CPU-only on the VM's cores — on macOS, expect a significant processing delay.
+**Local Phase 1 is very slow on macOS / Apple Silicon.** Docker on macOS runs Ollama inside a Linux VM that cannot use the Mac's GPU, so the local model runs on the VM's CPU cores only — expect a significant processing delay.
 The full 8B Phase-1 triage this way is impractical (our run was still in Phase 1 after 12 h, on the order of ~18 h to complete).
 On macOS, skip the local triage with `--skip-phase1` (bundled 24B triage, no local model needed):